bao-project/bao-docs/source/development/contributing.rst

 ************

-As much as possible, code quality and enforced standards/guidelines will be automatically checked in the :ref:`CI pipeline <ci>`. **Reviewers** must be particularly attentive to the ones that are not addressed by these automated tools.
+As much as possible, code quality and enforced standards/guidelines will be automatically checked in the CI pipeline. **Reviewers** must be particularly attentive to the ones that are not addressed by these automated tools.

 The following are some tips all **reviewers** should take into account:

 * Make sure the code is readable, well commented (includes doxygen comments), and the :term:`PR` provide the appropriate/necessary documentation;
-* The code follows the project's :ref:`coding guidelines<coding_guidelines>` as much as possible, especially those not automatically checked such as:
+* The code follows the project's coding guidelines as much as possible, especially those not automatically checked such as:

     * code organization, that is, are the files placed correctly? (e.g., architecture specific files in the *arch* directory);